 Twin fin surfboards can feature either fins or keels.

-While the term “keel fin” is sometimes used to describe any sort of fin, it describes a specific design.
+While the term “keel fin” is sometimes used to describe any sort of fin on all sorts of watercraft, it describes a specific design for surfboards.

 What are Twin Fins?